BogTheMudWing/Flight-Forge/docs/ARTWORK.md

 * `name`: **Required String** - The name of the style pack.
 This is displayed in the app.
 * `description`: **Optional String** - A short description of the style pack in one or two sentences.
 This is displayed in the app.
-* `pack_version`: **Required String** - Used by Flight Forge internally to figure out how the pack is structured.
+* `packVersion`: **Required String** - Used by Flight Forge internally to figure out how the pack is structured.
 If the pack structure follows this guide, it should be `1`.
 * `creators`: **Optional Object List** - A list of creators of the pack.
 Must have at least one creator.
   * `name`: **Required String** - The name of the creator.
 This can be real name, a name you use online, or any way you want to be recognized.
 This is displayed in the app.
   * `image_url`: **Optional String** - A URL that points to an image to represent you.
 This is displayed in the app.
   * `link`: **Optional String** - A URL to your website or social profile.
 This is displayed in the app.
-* `included_tribes`: **Required String List** - A list of tribes that the pack supports.
+* `includedTribes`: **Required String List** - A list of tribes that the pack supports.
 This is usually just the ten canon tribes, but you can add or remove whatever you want here if you aren't submitting it to be added to the app.
-* `included_accessories`: **Optional Object List** - A list of accessories.
+* `includedAccessories`: **Optional Object List** - A list of accessories.
 You can have as many or as few accessories as you like, and they can be whatever you want.
 I recommend including all accessories in the Pixel style to ensure the best compatibility.
   * `name`: **Required String** - The name of the accessory.
 This is displayed in the app.
 It doesn't have to match the image name.
   * `image`: **Required String** - The name of the image of the accessory without the file extension.
-It doesn't have to match the display name.
-* `included_backgrounds`: **Optional Object List** - A list of backgrounds.
-You can have as many or as few backgrounds as you like, and they can be whatever you want.
-I recommend including all backgrounds in the Pixel style to ensure the best compatibility.
-  * `name`: **Required String** - The name of the background.
-This is displayed in the app.
-It doesn't have to match the image name.
-  * `image`: **Required String** - The name of the image of the background without the file extension.
 It doesn't have to match the display name.

 ## Testing